 Experts claim South Luangwa is one of the greatest wildlife sanctuaries in the world, and not without reason.
 The concentration of game around the Luangwa River and its ox bow lagoons is among the most intense in Africa.
 One does not have to be an expert to recognize that!

 If you’re in your own vehicle, be sure to get a map of the park from the helpful scouts at the park entrance and follow the loop roads in the park, past dams bursting with hippos, crowned cranes, grazing antelope and scurrying baboons.
-In case you wish conduct your own safari’s in an open game viewing car or are travelling in a big group and would like to conduct your own drives, make sure to have a look at our rental Safari Vehicles.
-Our cars seat up to nine persons enabling you to enjoy the drives with your complete party, ensuring nobody misses out on good sightings.
+In case you wish to conduct your own safaris’s in an open game viewing car or are travelling in a big group, make sure to have a look at our rental safari vehicles.
+Our cars seat up to nine persons, so nobody misses out on good sightings.
 A bonus for self drives is that there are no time restrictions and you can enter the park for the entire day.

 As currently there are many operators in this area, there is plenty of choice.
 Most budgets or requirements can be catered for, however we must warn you: “South Luangwa does not come on the cheap” and real backpacker accommodation is not available.
-The best choice for the budget tourist would be to opt for camping and arrange self drive safari’s with a rental vehicle of The Personal Touch.
+The best choice for the budget tourist would be to opt for either a day visit, book a village stay or camp and arrange self drive safari’s with one of our rental vehicles.

 It is difficult to name just one good place to stay, as there are so many!
 You can drop us an e-mail with your inquiries on any style of accommodation and we are happy to send you our references, but can also assist you with bookings and other reservations.

-We would suggest to use the extensive information found on the web.
+We would suggest using the extensive information found on the web.
 There is so much to see, to discover and to experience in South Luangwa!
 We look forward welcoming you to this amazing part of the world.